alf-p-steinbach/cppx-core-language/docs/README.md

    For example, `#include <c/stdio.hpp>` should work.
    &ldquo;C header wrappers&rdquo; is a project that *cppx-core-language* depends on.
 You find it as a GIT sub-module in the folder &ldquo;dependencies&rdquo;.

+Test with a simple C++ program using the include directive

+>     #include <cppx-core-language/all.hpp>

+---

+The automated tests use Boost Test framework and so running the automated unit tests additionally requires the Boost library.

 ----
 #### *Disclaimer*